Sir Andrew Davis conductor

-Keep an eye and ear out for famous chorus piece titled The Shepherd’s Farewell and the ferociously big scene when Herod is ordering the slaughter of all the babies – the whole brass section play for 12 bars.
+Keep an eye and ear out for famous chorus piece titled The Shepherd’s Farewell – a ferociously big scene where the entire brass section play for 12 bars.

 ‘This piece is very unusual for Berlioz as most of it is quite intimate.
 This work has wonderful writing for the chorus, it’s very varied and the narrator (sung by Andrew Staples) is so colourful.
 The final chorus is to die for!’
 Sir Andrew Davis, Chief Conductor.